intershop/intershop-pwa/docs/project-structure.md

 ### Pattern for Conditions (ngif) with Alternative Template (else) in Component Templates

-Also for reasons of consistency we want to establish the following pattern for conditions in component templates:
+Also for consistency reasons, we want to establish the following pattern for conditions in component templates:

 ```typescript
 <ng-container *ngIf="show; else elseBlock">